qiang2100/STTM/README.md

 The output files are saved in the "results" folder containing `corpusBTM.theta`, `corpusBTM.phi`, `corpusBTM.topWords`, `corpusBTM.topicAssignments` and `corpusBTM.paras` referring to the document-to-topic distributions, topic-to-word distributions, top topical words, topic assignments and model parameters, respectively.

-### Step 2: Evaluation the model using Clustering, Coherence or Classification
+### Step 2: Evaluation the inferring models using Clustering, Coherence or Classification

-**** For clustering, we treat each topic as a cluster, and we assign every document the topic with the highest probability given the document.
+#### For clustering, we treat each topic as a cluster, and we assign every document the topic with the highest probability given the document.
 To get the Purity and NMI clustering scores, we perform:

 	$ java –jar jar/STTM.jar –model ClusteringEval –label <Golden_label_file_path> -dir <Directory_path> -prob <Document-topic-prob/Suffix>